 Q: Will the district provide any accessories with the laptop?

 A: Yes, the district will issue each student a protective sleeve and a charger, in addition to the Chromebook itself.

 Q: Who do I contact if the Chromebook has a technical problem?

 A: Students should bring their Chromebook to the technical support desk at their school, or notify a teacher or staff member who can contact the district’s Helpdesk.

 Q: Will the district provide home internet access if we don’t already have it?

-A: ICCSD is working with Sprint – which has awarded the district with a 1million Project grant – to provide home internet access to families who cannot otherwise afford it.
-We are working on the details of this program, and expect to have detailed information posted by August 17th, 2017.
+A: ICCSD is working with Sprint – which has awarded the district with a 1million Project grant – to provide home internet access to high school students who cannot otherwise afford it.
+At the junior high level, we have purchased Kajeet cellular hotspots to provide similar access.

 Q: As a guardian, what kind of limits should I set on my child’s screen time at home?

 A: The district will never tell you what rules are appropriate for your home, and we understand that there will be a wide range of approaches to dealing with screen time and laptop use at home.
 Any rules that you have about computer use and/or internet access can apply equally to your child’s Chromebook use.
 That said, please keep in mind that more class content will be accessed digitally via the Chromebooks, which may require students to spend additional time using devices in order to meet course requirements.
 If you feel that the Chromebooks will substantially and negatively impact your household, or if you already have devices for your children to use at home, you can opt for the Chromebook to be checked in to remain at school at the end of each school day.